-• use and apply detailed knowledge of the classification, composition of fashion products and the selection thereof within the relevant product category;

-- to analyse and solve a problem in a fashion context individually or as part of a group and demonstrate the ability to act responsible and to judge own and a groups' performance; and - gather complex information from various resources regarding various fashion products, comparing and justifying the information and communicate the findings effectively in a written or oral format to provide an ethical grounded solution for a problem.

-- Written/oral assignments

-- and/or class evaluations

-- and/or formal written tests

-- a minimum of 40% is required to pass the written evaluation. - The module mark is composed of formative and summative assessments in a ratio of 1:1; - -a minimum of 50% is required to pass the module.

-Module code: CSMD221 Semester 2 NQF level: 6, Credits: 16

-TITLE: THE FASHION CONSUMER

-After successful completion of this module, the student should demonstrate:

-- detailed knowledge and application of interrelated internal factors influencing the fashion consumer; - the ability to gather complex fashion consumer related information from various resources, analyse, synthesise and evaluate information independently and communicate it in an ethical, reliable and professional manner in an appropriate format through applicable media; and - the ability to provide a grounded solution for a problem in a fashion consumer related context relevant to the fashion industry by correctly applying and assessing this information individually and in a group and take responsibility for your own and the groups' learning needs and progress.

-- use and apply detailed knowledge of the application of the fashion consumer and all relevant and interrelated internal influences; - to solve a problem in a familiar or unfamiliar fashion consumer-related context individually or as part of a group and demonstrate the ability to act responsible and to judge own and a groups' performance; and - gather complex information from various resources regarding the fashion consumer, comparing and justifying the information and communicate the findings effectively in a written or oral format to provide an ethical grounded solution for a problem in a fashion related context.

-- Written/oral assignments

-- and/or class evaluations

-- and/or formal written tests

-- a minimum of 40% is required to pass the written evaluation. - The module mark is composed of formative and summative assessments in a ratio of 1:1; - -a minimum of 50% is required to pass the module.

-Module code: CSMD311 Semester 1 NQF level: 7, Credits: 16

-TITLE: FASHION MERCHANDISING

-After successful completion of this module, the student should demonstrate:

-- an integrated knowledge of facts, principles and rules relevant to fashion merchandising; - to fully comprehend the complexity of, and the ability to apply and critically evaluate the principles and theories of fashion merchandising; - the ability to conduct, analyse, model and critique fashion merchandising trends by using a range of information sources and interpret and communicate findings within ethical norms within a defined and undefined fashion related context; and - the ability to investigate and solve a fashion related problem within the retail environment with evidence-based solutions and theory-driven arguments as an individual and in a group.
+- use and apply detailed knowledge of the classification, composition of fashion products and the selection thereof within the relevant product category; - to analyse and solve a problem in a fashion context individually or as part of a group and demonstrate the ability to act responsible and to judge own and a groups' performance; and gather complex information from various resources regarding various fashion products, comparing and justifying the information and communicate the findings effectively in a written or oral format to provide an ethical grounded solution for a problem.
+Assessment methods - Formal formative: Written/oral assignments and/or class evaluations and/or formal written tests Assessment methods - Summative: One formal examination Assessment plan: a minimum of 40% is required to pass the written evaluation.
+The module mark is composed of formative and summative assessments in a ratio of 1:1; -a minimum of 50% is required to pass the module.
+Method of delivery: Full-time Module code: CSMD221 Semester 2 NQF level: 6, Credits: 16 TITLE: THE FASHION CONSUMER Module outcomes: After successful completion of this module, the student should demonstrate: detailed knowledge and application of interrelated internal factors influencing the fashion consumer; the ability to gather complex fashion consumer related information from various resources, analyse, synthesise and evaluate information independently and communicate it in an ethical, reliable and professional manner in an appropriate format through applicable media; and the ability to provide a grounded solution for a problem in a fashion consumer related context relevant to the fashion industry by correctly applying and assessing this information individually and in a group and take responsibility for your own and the groups' learning needs and progress.
+Assessment criteria: The outcomes have been mastered when the student have: • use and apply detailed knowledge of the application of the fashion consumer and all relevant and interrelated internal influences; • to solve a problem in a familiar or unfamiliar fashion consumer-related context individually or as part of a group and demonstrate the ability to act responsible and to judge own and a groups' performance; and • gather complex information from various resources regarding the fashion consumer, comparing and justifying the information and communicate the findings effectively in a written or oral format to provide an ethical grounded solution for a problem in a fashion related context.
+Assessment methods - Formal formative: Written/oral assignments and/or class evaluations • and/or formal written tests Assessment methods - Summative: One formal examination Assessment plan: a minimum of 40% is required to pass the written evaluation.
+The module mark is composed of formative and summative assessments in a ratio of 1:1; -a minimum of 50% is required to pass the module.
+Method of delivery: Full-time Module code: CSMD311 Semester 1 NQF level: 7, Credits: 16 TITLE: FASHION MERCHANDISING j Module outcomes: After successful completion of this module, the student should demonstrate: an integrated knowledge of facts, principles and rules relevant to fashion merchandising; • to fully comprehend the complexity of, and the ability to apply and critically evaluate the principles and theories of fashion merchandising; • the ability to conduct, analyse, model and critique fashion merchandising trends by using a range of information sources and interpret and communicate findings within ethical norms within a defined and undefined fashion related context; and C C • the ability to investigate and solve a fashion related problem within the retail environment with evidence-based solutions and theory-driven arguments as an individual and in a group.